in28minutes/in28minutes.github.io/_blog/articles/2017-01-30-spring-boot-starter-projects.md

 ## Spring Boot Starter Project Options

-As we see from Spring Boot Starter Web, starter projects help us in quickly getting started with developing specific types of applications.
+As we can see from Spring Boot Starter Web, starting projects allow us to get started fast with designing various sorts of apps.

 - spring-boot-starter-web-services - SOAP Web Services
 - spring-boot-starter-web - Web & RESTful applications